Inspiration and challenge to make artistic furniture

 Mass production is essential for a disposable culture.
 In addition to cheap materials, large numbers are needed.
 Bad for the environment !

 I use sustainable natural materials and there is only one item of each finished object.

 For each object I look for the right combination of shape, size, color and pattern.

 With the aim to make a unique and timeless quality object.

 But above all, I would like that when you see my work you raise an eyebrow and think "I have never seen anything like this before".

 All items are for sale.

-For the priced items on this website you can push the "Buy now” button.
-You then will leave this website and will be connected with the website of SaatchiArt.com.
-I choose to sell via SaatchiArt because they provide good service for buyer and seller and deliver worldwide.
+The priced items on this website can be purchased by clicking the "Buy Now" button.
+You will then leave this website and be connected to the website of SaatchiArt.com.
+SaatchiArt offers a good service to buyer and seller and delivers worldwide.

 Objects that are not priced are not on SaatchiArt.
 If you are interested in one of these, please contact me.